kinvolk/lokomotive/docs/quickstarts/aks.md

 If you are a user with full administrative access to your subscription, then you need to ask your administrator to create Azure AD application for you and provide you a Service Principal Client ID and a Client secret, which will be used by AKS cluster.

+You can then provide them to the configuration using either `LOKOMOTIVE_AKS_CLIENT_ID` and `LOKOMOTIVE_AKS_CLIENT_SECRET` environment variables or via `client_id` and `client_secret` parameters.
+See [AKS attribute reference](../configuration-reference/platforms/aks.md#attribute-reference) for more details.

 #### Resource group collaborator

-If your Azure user has only access to a single Resource Group, you must set the `manage_resource_group` property to `false`, as otherwise `lokoctl` will try to create Resource Group for you.
+If your Azure user has only access to a single Resource Group, you must set the `manage_resource_group` property to `false`, as otherwise `lokoctl` will try to create a Resource Group for you.

 You also need Service Principal credentials, as explained in [#subscription-collabolator](#subscription-collabolator).

 ### Step 5: Define cluster configuration

-To create a Lokomotive cluster, we need to define a configuration.
+To create a Lokomotive cluster, you need to define a configuration.

 A [production-ready configuration](../../examples/aks-production) is already provided for ease of use.
 Copy the example configuration to the working directory and modify accordingly.